How to back up your WordPress website

 It has other very interesting configuration options, such as assigning the frequency and the number of backups you want to keep.

 Be careful, because this plugin will perform the backup on your own web server.
 But don’t worry, there’s nothing the settings won’t fix.
-Here you can configure that the data is deposited in external repositories such as your Google Drive or Dropbox account.
-It is always recommended.
+Here you can configure that the data is stored in external repositories such as your Google Drive or Dropbox account.
+Something always recommended.

 In this case the files that are generated when performing the backup are .zip.